PanoLAM: Large Avatar Model for Gaussian Full-Head Synthesis from One-shot Unposed Image: Experiments

-\paragraph{\textbf{Effect of Coarse-to-fine Gaussian Point Generation.}} In Fig.~\ref{fig:ablation_coarse2fine}, we visualize the effect of our coarse-to-fine Gaussian generation strategy.
-As is shown in the figure, the sparse points are easier to optimize and can be easily deformed to carve the shape of the person.
-However, a small number of Gaussian points cannot model texture details like hair strands.
-By leveraging the topology prior in the FLAME mesh, we effectively densify the points to learn more detailed textures.
-In contrast, directly predicting and regressing the dense point cloud results in insufficient optimization of Gaussian points.
+Fig.~\ref{fig:ablation_coarse2fine} shows the effect of our coarse-to-fine Gaussian generation strategy.
+The sparse points are easier to optimize and can be easily deformed to carve the shape of the person, but they cannot model texture details like hair strands.
+By densifying the points with topology prior in the FLAME mesh, our coarse-to-fine model can learn more detailed textures.
+In contrast, directly regressing the dense point cloud results in insufficient optimization of Gaussian points.
 Many points are not well optimized for deformation and remain on the FLAME surface, which are invisible and wasted, causing dual-layer geometry in the hair region as well.
-Moreover, our coarse-to-fine strategy saves computation and GPU memory consumption since fewer points are needed for stacked cross-attention modules, which is shown in Table~\ref{tab:ablation_mem_comp_consumtion}.
+The quantitative results in Tab.~\ref{tab:module_ablation} also support the effectiveness; without our coarse-to-fine training scheme (denoted as w/o C2F in the table), the performance drops.
+Moreover, as is shown in Table~\ref{tab:ablation_mem_comp_consumtion}, our coarse-to-fine strategy saves computation and GPU memory consumption since fewer points are needed for stacked cross-attention modules.
+The network forward time and training GPU consumption are also reduced with our coarse-to-fine training strategy.

 \paragraph{\textbf{Effect of Different Dataset Scale.}} Previous 3D head datasets lack subject diversity, as shown in Table~\ref{tab:data}.
-We ablate the effect of different numbers of subjects in Fig.~\ref{fig:ablation_sub_number}.
-We keep all other configures the same and train our model with different numbers of subjects.
-We infer all models with the same testing subjects.
-The model trained on a limited number of subjects can not generalize well to unseen subjects, showing the effectiveness of our proposed large-scale, diverse dataset for network generalizability.
+We ablate the effect of different numbers of subjects in Fig.~\ref{fig:ablation_sub_number} and Table~\ref{tab:module_ablation} (2K subj.).
+The model trained on a limited number of subjects cannot generalize well to unseen subjects, causing performance drops visually and quantitatively.
+This shows the effectiveness of our proposed large-scale, diverse dataset for network generalizability.